zlenner/azaad-vote/README.md

 [Azaad Vote](https://www.azaadvote.com)

-Note: Due to the original website being banned in Pakistan, the following link has been created to bypass the ban:
+Note: The following link has been created to bypass the ban on the website in Pakistan:
 [Azaad Vote (hosted on Github)](https://zlenner.com/azaad-vote/)